YC-Lammy/simple_CM4_cluster/README.md

 SPI, I2C, UART are not affected, a standard HAT device can still be used.

+the main board is powered by +12v through barrel jack or 4/8 pin PSU power.
+When the pi is alone, it could be powered through USB-A or pin headers

 Requirement: kiCad version 5.99 or above